 This comprehensive guide has two sections.
 In our list of the best treadmills of 2017, we cover the best treadmills on the market for different customer profiles.
 The section that follows explains all the factors you need to consider to make an informed buying decision.
 To get the best out of this article, I suggest you scan the product reviews first, the read the next section, and finally come back to the list to pick the best treadmill that suits your needs.
 Let’s get right into it with the LifeSpan TR1200i Folding!

 #1 LifeSpan TR1200i Folding – The Best Treadmill For Home Use

 The LifeSpan TR1200i is the best treadmill for running in the gym or at home.
 It is cleverly designed, durably built, and technologically sophisticated.
-At under $1000, this product is also very reasonably priced for the features it offers.
+This product is also very reasonably priced for the features it offers.

 The TR1200i has a 2.5 CHP motor powering a two-ply 20″ x 56″ track.
 The track performs without slippage across a 0.5 to 11 mph speed range and 0 to 15 percent inclination range.
 The running deck also has six independent compression shock absorbers that support up to 300 pounds of weight.
 So, performance wise, this machine checks all the right boxes.

 The EZfold™ system allows you to fold and unfold the track safely and effortlessly.
 To fold the machine, you must lift the track until it clicks into place.
 To unfold the machine, all you need to do is disengage the lever and the hydraulic system does the rest.